Vasu Chanchlani

 Vasu Chanchlani (born July 1, 1952 – September 7, 2014) was an Indian-Canadian serial entrepreneur, philanthropist and trans-nations builder.
 He is co-founder of the Sigma Group of Companies and a founding member of the Canada India Foundation.
 He is also an investor in dozens of companies globally consisting of start-ups and turn-arounds.
-He is best known for his efforts towards improving Canada-India relations through his philanthropic activities and engagement with Indian Diaspora to serve bilateral interests of both Canada and India.
+He is best known for his efforts towards improving Canada-India relations through his philanthropic activities and engagement with the Indian Diaspora to serve bilateral interests of both Canada and India.

 Most recently, Vasu was awarded the Top 25 Canadian Immigrants award by the Canadian Immigrant magazine (a Toronto Star Publication).
 On January 9, 2014, his excellency shri Pranab Mukherjee, President of the Republic of India, conferred the Pravasi Bharatiya Samman Award (PBSA), the highest honour bestowed on non-resident Indians, by the Government of India.

 Education and early life

 Chanchlani was born in Bhopal (M.P), India, to an upper-middle-class family.
 After completing high school in Bhopal, he went on to receive degrees from the Indian Institute of Technology Kanpur (Masters in Industrial and Management Engineering), and an MBA from the Rotman School of Management, University of Toronto, Canada.
 He began his career with Tata Consultancy Services in India, and moved to Canada in 1979.
 He began working with Nortel, eventually becoming the Senior Manager of Information Services before starting his own business.